Google Workspace Review: A simple aesthetic with productivity in mind

 Google Workspace offers three distinct Business plans: Starter, Standard, and Plus.
 Two Enterprise-grade plans – Standard and Plus – are also available.
 In this instance though, we'll be looking at the Business plan options and their respective pros and cons.

-Google Workspace Business review: Deployment
+Google Workspace review: Deployment

 Google provides a comprehensive and easy-to-use deployment guide for its Workspace Business packages in addition to administrator training and certification courses.
 To start this 10-stage process, administrators will want to open the Admin console and run a pilot, which is optional but recommended.
 This will enable you to try Google Workspace with a selected number of users to evaluate Gmail, test data migration, and assess mobile access.
-It's worth noting that this does not impede on your current mail service.
+It's worth noting that this does not affect your current mail service.

 If you chose to run a pilot (or skip), the process of adding users accounts is fairly straightforward.
 Admins can add users individually, or upload via spreadsheet.
 Google provides a raft of admin tools to synchronize user accounts with Microsoft Active Directory or another LDAP server.